Skip to content

 Cabo Rojo, Dominican Republic

 Cabo Rojo sits on the far southwestern tip of the Dominican Republic, tucked between Jaragua National Park and the Haitian border.
+The land is a cape, a narrow point of coastline pushing out into the Caribbean Sea, where the soil is stained rusty red from bauxite ore in the hills above the coastline.
+Hence the name Cabo Rojo, or “Red Cape”!
 It is one of the most remote and rewarding corners of the Caribbean.
 A place where you can walk a mile of white sand and not see another soul, snorkel reefs that see almost no traffic, and watch flamingos wade through a brackish lagoon at golden hour.
 This site is your guide to all of it.

 Cabo Rojo sits on the far southwestern tip of the Dominican Republic, tucked between Jaragua National Park and the Haitian border.
+The land is a cape, a narrow point of coastline pushing out into the Caribbean Sea, where the soil is stained rusty red from bauxite ore in the hills above the coastline.
+Hence the name Cabo Rojo, or “Red Cape”!
 It is one of the most remote and rewarding corners of the Caribbean.
 A place where you can walk a mile of white sand and not see another soul, snorkel reefs that see almost no traffic, and watch flamingos wade through a brackish lagoon at golden hour.
 This site is your guide to all of it.

 Free Guides